 This means there is no longer a ban on people living with HIV joining the British Armed Forces.
 Find out more here.

 Talking about your HIV at work

-In the UK, if you want to become a dentist, surgeon, midwife or commercial pilot (for example, someone who flies people to holiday destinations), then you need to tell your employer about your HIV status.
+In the UK, if you want to become a dentist, surgeon, midwife, pilot or member of the armed forces, then you need to tell your employer about your HIV status.
 You can still do these jobs, you just need to share your HIV status.

-For the vast majority of jobs, people with HIV aren’t required to share their HIV status at work.
-The decision to tell an employer is yours alone.
+For any other job in the UK, the decision to tell an employer that you’re living with HIV is yours alone.
 It is important to weigh up the advantages and disadvantages of doing so.
 You may be worried about discrimination, but telling your employer may give you the extra support you need.
 For example, time off for medical appointments.